swcarpentry/python-novice-inflammation/03-lists.md

 ~~~

 >## Slicing from the end {.challenge}
-> Use slicing to access only the last five characters of a string or entries of a list.
+> Use slicing to access only the last four characters of a string or entries of a list.
 >
 > ~~~ {.python}
-> string_for_slicing = "abcdefghijklmnopqrstuvwxyz"
+> string_for_slicing = "Observation date: 02-Feb-2013"
-> list_for_slicing = [1, "two", "III", 4.0, 5, "six"]
+> list_for_slicing = ("fluorine", "F"), ("chlorine", "Cl"), ("bromine", "Br"), ("iodine", "I"), ("astatine", "At")]
 > ~~~
 > ~~~ {.output}
-> "vwxyz"
+> "2013"
-> ["two", "III", 4.0, 5, "six"]
+> [("chlorine", "Cl"), ("bromine", "Br"), ("iodine", "I"), ("astatine", "At")]
 > ~~~
-> Would your solution work for a string or list of any length greater than four?
+> Would your solution work regardless of whether you knew beforehand the length of the string or list (e.g. if you wanted to apply the solution to a set of lists of different lengths)?
 If not, try to change your approach to make it more robust.

 > ## Tuples and exchanges {.challenge}
 >